The Compleat Victory: Saratoga and the American Revolution

 When British forces captured Fort Ticonderoga on New York’s Lake Champlain with unexpected ease in July of 1777, it looked as if it was a matter of time before they would break the rebellion in the North.
 Less than three and a half months later, however, a combination of the Continental Army and militia forces commanded by Major General Horatio Gates and inspired by the heroics of Benedict Arnold, forced Burgoyne to surrender his entire army.
 The American victory at Saratoga—described by one general as "the Compleat Victory"—stunned the world and changed the course of the war.
 In the end, British plans were undone by a combination of distance, geography, logistics, and an underestimation of American leadership and fighting ability.

 This event is free and open to the public.
-Please register to attend.
+If you are NOT a Princeton University affiliate, we ask that you please register to attend.

 Colonel Weddle holds master’s degrees in history and civil engineering from the University of Minnesota and a PhD in history from Princeton University.
 In 2019, he served as the William L. Garwood Visiting Professor and James Madison Program visiting fellow at Princeton University.